 The legislation does not specifically ban certain investments but instead may restrict how an asset can be used, who it can be purchased from and why it is held.

-- Investments must be on an arm’s length (i.e. commercial) basis.
+- Investments must be conducted on an arm’s length (i.e. commercial) basis.

 - The fund must not lend or provide financial assistance to members or relatives.

 - Borrowing is only allowed if it meets the specific rules for limited recourse borrowing.

-- Cannot acquire assets from members or related parties unless one of the exemptions (discussed later).
+- The fund cannot acquire assets from members or related parties unless its one of the exemptions provided for (discussed later).

 - In-house assets, which consist of loans to or investments in related parties, cannot exceed 5% of the fund’s total balance (discussed later).

 The penalties for breaching these rules are very high.
 They may include tax penalties, fines or even jail sentences.